imi-bigpicture/opentile/README.md

 - Allow compressed tiles to be losslessly read from wsi tiffs using 2D coordinates (tile position x, y).
 - Provide unified interface for relevant metadata.
-- Support all file formats supported by tifffile that has a non-overlapping tile structure.
+- Support file formats supported by tifffile that have a non-overlapping tile structure, as well as formats whose tiles overlap their neighbours (Trestle, Ventana), for which the de-overlapped tile placement is also exposed.

 *opentile* does `not` provide methods for reading regions from images (e.g. `get_region()`).
 See [openslide-python](https://github.com/openslide/openslide-python), [tiffslide](https://github.com/bayer-science-for-a-better-life/tiffslide), or [wsidicomizer](https://github.com/imi-bigpicture/wsidicomizer) for such use.